ethanblomquist/AD-DNS/README.md

 <h2>Root Hints</h2>
 <h4>Root hints are a list of DNS servers on the internet that a DNS server can use to resolve queries for names that it does not know.</h4>
 <p>
 Using Client-1 we can access any website we want using a web browser.
 For example, if we open onto www.youtube.com, we are able to access the home page and watch videos.
-Now if we were to run ipconfig/display dns we would see many more ecords then before/  If our DNS server on DC-1 does not have a record of the YouTube's domain, how can it still access the site?
+Now if we were to run ipconfig/displaydns we would see many more records than before.
+If our DNS server on DC-1 does not have a record of the YouTube's domain, how can it still access the site?
 Go to the DNS Manager on DC-1.
 Right click DC-1 -> Properties -> Root Hints.
 Here you can see all the root servers DC-1 is using to access sites not explicitly listed under mydomain.com.
 </p>
 <p>
 <img src=https://i.imgur.com/hZmxZZc.png/>